-The South Atlantic SSC provided the following overfishing levels (OFLs) for Atlantic king mackerel at their October 2014 meeting (Table 2.2.2).
+The South Atlantic SSC provided the following overfishing levels (OFLs) for Atlantic king mackerel at their October 2014 meeting based on SEDAR 38 (Table 2.2.2).

 Table 2.2.2.
 Recommendation for OFL from the October 2014 South Atlantic SSC meeting for